docEdub/240312-kyoss-csound-and-cabbage-overview/slides.md

 ## How is Csound used?

-The old-school way is to write a text file that Csound understands, save it, and run the **`csound`** command with it in a CLI terminal.
+The old-school way is to write a text file that Csound understands, save it, and run the **`csound`** command in a terminal.

 ![](./images/csound-cli.gif)